Mallinckrodt

+Mallinckrodt Pharmaceuticals plc is an Irish-American manufacturer of specialty pharmaceuticals (namely, adrenocorticotropic hormone), generic drugs and imaging agents.

+In 2017, it had 5,500 employees and sales of $3.2 billion, of which $2.9 billion was from the U.S. healthcare system.

+On August 1, 2025, it was announced that the firm had merged its operations with those of Endo.

+Overview

-Mallinckrodt Pharmaceuticals is an American-Irish domiciled manufacturer of specialty pharmaceuticals (namely, adrenocorticotropic hormone), generic drugs and imaging agents.
-In 2017 it generated 90% of its sales from the U.S. healthcare system.
-While Mallinckrodt is headquartered in Ireland for tax purposes, its operational headquarters are in the U.S. Mallinckrodt's 2013 tax inversion to Ireland drew controversy when it was shown Acthar was Medicaid's most expensive drug.
+While Mallinckrodt is headquartered in Ireland for tax purposes, its operational headquarters are in the United States.
+Mallinckrodt's 2013 tax inversion to Ireland drew controversy when it was shown Acthar was Medicaid's most expensive drug.

-Mallinckrodt acquires (for repricing), manufactures, and distributes products used in diagnostic procedures and in the treatment of pain and related conditions.
+It acquires (for repricing), manufactures, and distributes products used in diagnostic procedures and in the treatment of pain and related conditions.
 This includes the acquisition, manufacture, and distribution of specialty pharmaceuticals, active pharmaceutical ingredients, contrast products, and radiopharmaceuticals.
-The company employed 5,500 and had net sales of $3.2 billion in 2017; of which $2.9 billion was from the U.S. healthcare system.

 The company has been implicated as a major contributor to the prescription opioid scandal around the over-prescription of oxycodone in the United States.

 History

 Origins

 In 1867, the three Mallinckrodt brothers, Gustav, Otto and Edward Sr., founded G. Mallinckrodt & Co. in St. Louis.
 The Mallinckrodt family had immigrated from Germany.
 Otto and Edward both temporarily returned to Germany, then the leader in chemical research and education, for advanced training.
-Brothers Gustav and Otto died in the 1870s, leaving Edward (1845-1928) in sole charge of the family business.
+Brothers Gustav and Otto died in the 1870s, leaving Edward (1845–1928) in sole charge of the family business.
 Mallinckrodt Chemical Works was incorporated 15 years later, in 1882.

-By 1898, the company had established itself as a pharmaceuticals supplier and in 1913 became the first to introduce barium sulfate as a contrast medium for x-rays.
+By 1898, the company had established itself as a pharmaceuticals supplier and in 1913 became the first to introduce barium sulfate as a contrast medium for X-rays.
 In part due to early success in production of radiology agents, and at the behest of surgeon Evarts Graham, Edward Mallinckrodt Sr. assigned one of the company's top chemists to collaborate in developing the first radiographic agent for gallbladder and bile duct imaging.

 Uranium processing (1942–1957)

 In April 1942 Edward Mallinckrodt was approached by a contingent from the Metallurgical Laboratory of the Manhattan Project, particularly by Arthur Holly Compton.
 Compton urgently needed a source of refined uranium.
 The chemical company already worked with ether, which could theoretically be used in a purifying process but which posed its own handling risks.
 With extreme haste and with tight security restrictions, Mallinckrodt developed a novel technique from theoretical concept, to experiment, to full production.
 The company submitted test materials by mid-May, supplied the material for the first self-sustaining reaction in December, and had satisfied the project's entire order of the first sixty tons before the contract with the government was even signed.

-From 1942 to 1957, Mallinckrodt processed uranium ore into weapons-grade uranium at a factory north of downtown St. Louis.
+From 1942 to 1957, Mallinckrodt processed uranium ore for the Manhattan Project feed materials program at a factory north of downtown St. Louis.
 Nuclear waste from the factory and other locations was buried in steel drums at a 21.7-acre site near Lambert Field.
 Radioactive waste from the site seeped into Coldwater Creek.
 The area was designated a Superfund site by the Environmental Protection Agency in 1989.